saucelabs/sauce-docs/docs/mobile-apps/app-storage.md

 The version number shown is the most recently uploaded file, not necessarily the latest version of the app.
 Deleting an app in Sauce Labs will delete the whole app group (i.e., the group of builds belonging to the same app package).

 ### App Builds
 The App Builds tab displays a table of all app builds within the selected app group.
-To quickly copy an app's file name or ID, simply hover over the app and click the clipboard icon.
+To quickly copy an app's file name or ID, hover over the app and click the clipboard icon.
 Available actions include starting a test, downloading the app build, and viewing build details.
 Deleting an app build is restricted to organization and team admins.

 <img src={useBaseUrl('img/mobile-apps/app-management-app-builds-tab.png')} alt="Copy a file name or ID" width="800"/>